On the boundedness of Dunkl multipliers: Multiplier theorems for the Dunkl transform

 \subsection{Littlewood-Paley square functions in the Dunkl setting}

-If we let $ T_t $ stand for the heat semigroup generated by the Dunkl Laplacian $ \Delta_{\kappa} $ then general theory applies and we get the boundedness of $ g_k , k \in \mathbb N$ and $ g_s^\ast , s >d_\K/2 $ as in the case of Fourier transform.
-However, if we want to prove the boundedness of $ g_s$-functions for non integral values of $ s $, then there is no readily available singular integral theory for convolution type operators. the main obstacle is the lack of knowledge about the $ L^p$ boundedness of the Dunkl translation operator $ \tau_x.$ There are singular integral theory developed in the Dunkl setting but it is difficult verify the required estimates on the kernel.
+If we let $ \{T_t \}_{t\geq 0} $ stand for the heat semigroup generated by the Dunkl Laplacian $ \Delta_{\kappa} $ then general theory applies and we get the boundedness of $ g_k , k \in \mathbb N$ and $ g_s^\ast , s >d_\K/2 $ as in the case of Fourier transform.
+However, if we want to prove the boundedness of $ g_s$-functions for non integral values of $ s $, then there is no readily available singular integral theory for convolution type operators with optimal conditions.
+The main obstacle is the lack of knowledge about the $ L^p$ boundedness of the Dunkl translation operator $ \tau_x.$ There are convolution type singular integral theories developed in the Dunkl setting (see, for example, \cite{HejnaSIIRDS, HejnaUALBFLPSF, LiDFSFEFDO, S, S1}) but it is difficult verify the required strong assumptions on the kernel.
 For example we need pointwise estimates for the translation of the kernel